loginom/admin-guide-l10n/data-en/licenses/sp-key-activate.md

 ![](../images/guardant-sp-activate-2.png)

 The wizard will perform the required exchange of information with the dongle driver and activation server.
-In this respect, among other issues, the entered serial number is checked, and superencryption of the software dongle file is performed using contol values of the computer components.
+In this respect, among other issues, the entered serial number is checked, and superencryption of the software dongle file is performed using control values of the computer components.

 **3.** If activation is a success, the wizard shows the final dialog window: